Last updated March 25th, 2023

-Generally speaking yes, it is very safe here.
+Generally speaking yes, Puerto Vallarta is safe to travel to.

 Mexico is known to be rough in certain areas and there are absolutely travel warnings in different locations through out the country, however Puerto Vallarta is not one of them.
 There are no travel bans on Puerto Vallarta.

-The state of Jalisco doesn’t have a travel ban, but travelers in the capital city, Guadalajara, are warned to exercise caution at night, due to some gang activity, but the criminal activity is low.
+The state of Jalisco doesn’t have a travel ban, but travelers in the capital city of Guadalajara, are warned to exercise caution at night due to some gang activity, but the criminal activity is low.

 Puerto Vallarta Travel and Safety Tips

 I found the locals to be very friendly, and they would go out of their way to help out.
-I didn’t feel unsafe here at all, though I was traveling with my boyfriend.
+I did not feel unsafe in Puerto Vallarta at all, though I was traveling with my boyfriend.

-Something I did notice was that often times men would speak directly to Scott instead of me, or when paying the bill, even if I had cash in my hand, they would speak to Scott and hand him the bill.
+Something I did notice was that often times men would speak directly to my male partner instead of me, or when paying the bill, even if I had cash in my hand, they would speak to Scott and hand him the bill.